maithili-k/test-elixir/index.md

 <p id="who">
   <strong>Who:</strong>
-  Anyone who wants to start processing large data volumes (tens to hundreds of terabytes or even more).
+  Anyone who wants to start processing large data volumes (tens to hundreds of terabytes or even more)
 </p>

 {% if page.carpentry == "dc" %}